CharlesGaydon/N-Step-DDQN-For-A-Hungry-Snake/README.md

-# snake-autoplay-RL

----
+# Double Deep Q-Network for Snake - a toy experimentation project.

-Using a **n-step Double Deep Q-Network (DDQN) with Experience Replay**, a snake learns how to eat apples by trial and errors,
+Using a **n-step Double Deep Q-Network (DDQN) with Experience Replay**, a snake learns how to eat apples by trial and errors.
+Would you llike to know how?

 ---